pirica/wordtohtml/README.md

 ```

 ## UPDATE NOTES

+Version 2.1.8 - Various enhancements and bug fixes.
+1. Will now recognise multiple spaces, - 2.
+Will recognise pdf images. - 3.
+Will now tell you if the .docx file cannot be found. - 4.
+Will now recognise checkboxes. - 5.
+Will now recognise most common list bullets (assuming that UTF-8 is used). - 6.
+Multiple bugfixes (Table widths and alignments not always correct - Top and bottom margins of text not always displayed correctly - Several other minor fixes).

 Version 2.1.7 - Modified to clear a lot of php Warning Messages that appear in some environments